Sustainability workforce reporting: Human Resources plays a crucial role

 • October 15, 2024

-The Corporate Social Responsibility Directive (CSRD) has increased demand for enhanced transparency in all areas of sustainability reporting.
+The Corporate Sustainability Responsibility Directive (CSRD) has increased demand for enhanced transparency in all areas of sustainability reporting.
 Its requirements for workforce reporting are the most significant of the three primary Sustainability disclosure frameworks (which also include the IFRS Sustainability Disclosure Standards and SEC standards).

 Both large EU groups and non-EU headquartered groups with significant EU operations in scope of CSRD, need to be prepared for its impact in this area.
 Under the CSRD, companies must disclose people metrics and workforce-related information to an auditable standard across up to 17 specific disclosure requirements (defined in 51 pages of new workforce reporting regulation).